hmrc/customs-declarations-stub/README.md

 If LRN starts with:
 - 'B' - Stub will send a 'Rejected' notification
+- 'C' - Stub will send a 'Cleared' notification
 - 'D' - Stub will send an 'Accepted' and an 'Additional Documents Required' notifications
 - 'G' - Stub will send an 'Accepted' notification
 - 'Q' - Stub will send a 'Query Notification Message' notification